-Six different commercial fisheries operating in Alaska waters within the range of the Alaska minke whale stock were monitored for incidental take by NMFS observers during 2002-2006: Bering Sea (and Aleutian Islands) groundfish trawl, longline, and pot fisheries, and Gulf of Alaska groundfish trawl, longline, and pot fisheries.
-In 1989, one minke whale mortality (extrapolated to 2 mortalities) was observed in the Bering Sea/Gulf of Alaska joint-venture groundfish trawl fishery, the predecessor to the current Alaska groundfish trawl fishery.
-The Bering Sea/Aleutian Islands groundfish trawl fishery incurred one mortality of a minke whale in 2000, which extrapolated to an estimated two minke whale mortalities for that year.
-The total estimated mortality and serious injury incurred by this stock as a result of interactions with U. S. commercial fisheries for 2006-2010 is 0.
+Six different commercial fisheries operating in Alaska waters within the range of the Alaska minke whale stock were monitored for incidental take by NMFS observers during 2009-2013: the Bering Sea/Aleutian Islands groundfish trawl, longline, and pot fisheries and the Gulf of Alaska groundfish trawl, longline, and pot fisheries.
+However, no mortality or serious injury of minke whales occurred in observed U.S. commercial fisheries in 2009-2013.

-No minke whales were ever taken by the modern shore-based whale fishery in the eastern North Pacific which lasted from 1905 to 1971 (Rice 1974).
-Subsistence takes of minke whales by Alaska Natives are rare, but have been known to occur.
-Only seven minke whales are reported the have been taken for subsistence by Alaska Natives between 1930 and 1987 (C. Allison, International Whaling Commission, United Kingdom, pers. comm.).
-The most recent reported catches (2 whales) in Alaska occurred in 1989 (Anonymous 1991), but reporting is likely incomplete.
-Based on this information, the annual subsistence take averaged zero minke whales during the 5-year period from 2006 to 2010.
+No minke whales were ever taken by the modern shore-based whale fishery in the eastern North Pacific, which lasted from 1905 to 1971 (Rice 1974).
+Subsistence takes of minke whales by Alaska Natives are rare but have been known to occur.
+Only seven minke whales are reported to have been taken for subsistence by Alaska

+Natives between 1930 and 1987 (C. Allison, International Whaling Commission, UK, pers. comm.).
+The most recent reported catches (two whales) in Alaska occurred in 1989 (Anonymous 1991), but reporting is likely incomplete.
+Based on this information, the average annual subsistence take was zero minke whales in 2009-2013.